djcooke/compendium/_potd_181_enemies/claw.md

     description: 'attack that applies slow.
 Can be outrun'
 notes:
   - 'Does a draw-in that applies Prey status followed by Impale.
-Knockback immunity does not work, but draw-in will not work on floors with the no knockback debuff'
+Knockback immunity does not work, but draw-in will not work on floors with knockback penalty, making them easier to deal with'
 job_specifics:
   MCH:
     difficulty: Hard